NyeGuy/nyeguy.github.io/_posts/2020-05-15-machine-learning-and-animation.md

 This image has an empty alt attribute; its file name is https%3A%2F%2Fbucketeer-e05bbc84-baa3-437e-9518-adb32be77984.s3.amazonaws.com%2Fpublic%2Fimages%2Faa4445fa-526d-4fdc-b0f8-1533a0cb6ed0_920x380.png
 The curve editor, now commonplace in animation software like Maya and Blender, took 15 years to imagine and develop.
 It is a way for artists to visualize the acceleration data of 3D objects, and a way for those artists to communicate their intent to the software.

+My Summer Love affair with RunwayML
+I loved it, I had to let it go.

 Whether the data is from captured human performance or “hand keyed,” curve editors are the common language of motion data in the animation world.

 Animator Intent = X, Animated Character = Y